hisovereign/Fade-Monitors/README.md

 -The mouse polling interval is intentionally tuned for low CPU usage.
 Advanced users may adjust MOUSE_INTERVAL in the script if they prefer more aggresive responsives at the cost of higher CPU activity.

--Do not run alongside Fade Monitors Stand-Alone script.
-Only one Fade monitors script should be running at a time to avoid conflicts and extra cpu usage.
+-Only one Fade monitors script should be running at a time to avoid conflicts and extra cpu usage.